ADGEfficiency/dsr-rl/PITCHME.md

 ---

 ### Course Materials
-.small[All course materials are in the GitHub repo DSR_RL.]
+All course materials are in the GitHub repo DSR_RL.

 The materials are
 - lecture notes hosted on GitPages at